datasapiens/qa-webapp/e2e/README.md

 ### Using Test Runner

 Test runner can be built locally and used to test the automated scripts.
 For this test runner should be opened.
+In order to open the test run, go inside the `e2e` folder and then use the command below:

 ```
 make test-gui